czkaiweb/vanGogh-and-Other-Artist/README.md

 Another interesting application of our trained model is the style transfer, which makes your picture has similar style as the paintings of the artists.
 People can use this link https://huggingface.co/spaces/breynolds1247/StarryNight_StyleTransfer.

-Here we use a picture of the CERN collider.
+Here we use a picture of the CMS detector.
 By using the style transfer, now it has Picasso's painting style!

 ![style_transfer](https://github.com/czkaiweb/vanGogh-and-Other-Artist/blob/main/style_transfer.png)